adr-geotab/cIOX_sample/custom_messaging/README.md

 ![Custom Messaging CAN Logs](../images/custom_messaging.png)

 ### Protocol Limitations
-The maximum length of the multi-frame log data must is 27 bytes.
-This does not include 0x1E structure overheads, such as frame counters or the data length and type identifier bytes.
-Since each character is converted to a byte, the maximum length of a message is 27 characters.
-Messages longer than this threshold will still be sent, but the GO device will truncate all characters following the 27th before sending the data to the server.
-Note that the inbound ACK messages are still the same and do not indicate an overflow.
-An example of this is shown below.
-When pulled from the API, the decoded result is "This message is too long to".
+The maximum length for multi-frame log data is 27 bytes, excluding the 0x1E structure overhead, such as frame counters and data length/type identifiers.
+Given that each character is represented as a byte, the maximum allowable message length is 27 characters.
+Messages exceeding this limit will be truncated to 27 characters by the GO device before transmission to the server.
+Note that the ACK messages remain unchanged and do not indicate truncation.
+For example, a message that exceeds the 27-character limit will appear truncated upon retrieval from the API, as shown below:

 ![Custom Messaging Warning](../images/custom_message_warning.png)